EndPointCorp/end-point-blog/2015/07/30/imgbi-secret-encrypted-image-sharing.html.md

 pip install redis m2crypto web.py bcrypt pysha3 zbase62 pyutil flup
 ```

-Then it's time to clone the actual img.bi code from the **GitHub** repo, install a few missing dependencies and then use the bower and npm .json files to add the desired packages:
+Then it’s time to clone the actual img.bi code from the **GitHub** repo, install a few missing dependencies and then use the bower and npm .json files to add the desired packages:

 ```nohighlight
 git clone https://github.com/imgbi/img.bi.git